 You'll need to add your AirPlay 2-compatible Sonos speaker (see above) to the Apple Home app.
 To do this, open the Home app and tap + or Add Accessory > Choose Don't have a Code or Can't Scan > Tap the speaker you want to add > Pick the same room name you've used in the Sonos app.

 How to turn off the microphone on your Sonos-compatible speaker

 If you have a Sonos speaker with voice control, so either the Sonos One or Sonos Beam, you can turn the microphone on and off.
-If the light it on, the microphone is on and listening, allowing you to use Alexa voice control.
-If the light is off, the microphone is off and you won't be able to use Alexa.
+If the light is on, the microphone is on and listening, allowing you to use voice control.
+If the light is off, the microphone is off and you won't be able to use Alexa or Google Assistant.

 To turn the microphone on or off, just tap it on the speaker.

 Set parental controls

 Sonos now allows you to set parental controls in order to restrict explicit content.
 It's currently only available for Amazon Music and Apple Music but no doubt this will expand to other services eventually.

 Tap the three dots in the bottom right of the app > Settings > Parental Controls > Explicit Content Filtering > Type in your Sonos Account password to turn on or off.

 My Sonos is great for those playlists you love listening to all the time.
 Adding your favourites to My Sonos makes them much more accessible, requiring just a quick tap in the bottom left of the app.
 Once added, there is no need to search for them or open your chosen music streaming service to find them.
 It works for playlists, songs, radio stations, bands and artists.

 To add a playlist to My Sonos, tap on the respective playlist > Click the top three dots in the top right > Add Playlist to My Sonos.